 - 3. Push throttle lever up to the full throttle position. - 4.
-Engage mower. - On models with electric attachment engagement switch: Pull switch up.
+Engage mower.

-• On models with mechanical attachment engagement lever: Push lever forward
+- On models with electric attachment engagement switch: Pull switch - On models with mechanical attachment engagement lever: Push lever forward.

-NOTE: The mower and engine will stop as the reverse foot pedal is pressed for Automatic Transmission or when the gear shift lever is moved to the R (reverse) position for Gear Transmission with mower engaged.
+NOTE: The mower and engine will stop as the reverse foot pedal is pressed for hydrostatic transmission or when the automatic shift lever is moved to the R (reverse) position for automatic transmission with mower engaged.

-- 5. Disengage mower blades before moving in reverse or stopping engine. - Machines with mechanical attachment engagement lever: Pull lever back - Machines with electric attachment engagement switch: Push switch down
+- 5. Disengage mower blades before moving in reverse or stopping engine. - Machines with mechanical attachment engagement lever: Pull lever - · Machines with electric attachment engagement switch: Push switch